 Fortunately, I stumbled upon a solution to my incessant stomach bloating after suffering roughly 10 days of discomfort.

 I popped two capsules per the instructions, went to bed, and woke up feeling like the balloon in my stomach was slowly deflating.

-After traversing the antacid section of Duane Reade on multiple occasions (to no success), my desperation led me to google the very eloquent words "what to do when your bloated stomach won't go away."
-Within seconds I was deep in an internet rabbit hole on HealingWell, a community forum dedicated to discussing various health issues (aka both a doctor and germaphobe's nightmare).
-It was in a chat entitled "Amazing cure for bloating that won't go away" that I discovered activated charcoal supplements as a way to alleviate bloating.
+After traversing the antacid section of Duane Reade on multiple occasions (to no success), my desperation led me to Google the very eloquent words "what to do when your bloated stomach won't go away."
+Within seconds I was deep into an internet rabbit hole on HealingWell, a community forum dedicated to discussing various health issues (aka both a doctor and germaphobe's nightmare).
+It was in a chat entitled "Amazing cure for bloating that won't go away" that I discovered activated charcoal supplements as a way to alleviate persistent stomach bloating.

 For more information on the benefits of activated charcoal, head over to Axe's website.